Soorya-John/dinoplayer-/README.md

-A simple game console using arduino nano/promini + sh1106 1.3' display that plays the chrome dino game
+A simple game console using arduino nano/promini + sh1106 1.3' display that plays the chrome dino game { N0T MY OWN CODE ALL THANKS TO ALEX IM JUS DESIGNING HARDWERE }

 1- uncomment the display type you are going to use
 2- upload the code